-Come outside: why fresh air is essential
+Come outside: the benefits of fresh air

 Did you know that fresh air could make you happier?
 With many of us spending the bulk of our time in stuffy offices throughout the week, it can be difficult to ensure that we get outside, get moving and get some fresh air into our lungs.

 However, with health benefits aplenty, it’s important to make sure you’re getting enough fresh air.
 Here are just some of the benefits that fresh air can have for your body.

 Stop for a minute and take a deep breath; quite literally.
 Research shows that exposing your lungs to fresh air, and the scents of flowers and plants, can help to relieve stress and anxiety.
 Oxygen is thought to affect the levels of serotonin released in the body, in turn, contributing to feelings of happiness and relaxation.